August 27, 2016

 ONE WAY STREET (1950)

 For the first twenty-five minutes, this barely noir film appears to have potential with its dark shadows and the moody, waiting game atmosphere of poker.
 The film starts strong with a wounded criminal, a girl who belongs somewhere, and the whine of Dan Duryea’s voice.
-But it all falls apart in the vast middle, becoming a predictable romantic melodrama.
-As if you changed channels and watched another movie before returning for the final ten minutes of noir.
-Even with a couple of A-list actors, this disappointing film goes nowhere but Mexico City.
+But it all falls short during the vast middle, becoming a predictable romantic melodrama.
+As if you changed channels and stopped on another movie before returning for the final ten minutes of noir.
+Even with a couple of A-list actors, this disappointing film goes nowhere but south.
 The opening music theme is befitting a soap opera, which should have been my clue.

 The nervous couple is off to Mexico as quickly as possible because the pill Mason gave Duryea was a placebo.
 The next forty-five minutes is a completely different film.
-But you will have plenty of time to fix that sandwich or wash your car.
-Mason’s medical practice becomes useful to the locals and as he warms to Toren’s advances, both appear to be living happily ever after.
+Oddly, it stars both leads from that earlier film.
+You will have plenty of time to fix that sandwich or wash your car.
+To be fair, it is not a poorly executed segment and Mason reluctantly uses his medical practice for the locals and livestock.
+Warming to Toren’s advances, both appear to be living happily ever after.
+A highlight during the Mexico bits is Basil Ruysdael as a priest who takes care of his flock.
+He is loved by the locals and becomes a trusted friend to the assumed married couple.
+His rich bass voice, rye sense of humor and wisdom are endearing.
 One wonders if Duryea and Conrad have already started work on their next picture because it does not appear as though we will see them again in this one.
-Thankfully, Mason and Toren want to be free of their past and both think it best to return the money and end this film noir-like it started.
+Thankfully, Mason and Toren want to be free of their past and both think it best to return the money and end this film "noir-like" it started.
+Many tears are shed by the locals.
+Understandably, they preferred being part of this film over the earlier one.

-Mason arrives on a dark, rainy night to find that Conrad has double-crossed Duryea, mortally wounding him.
-Conrad demands Mason take the stack of bills out of the leather bag and place them on the table.
+Mason arrives on "a dark and stormy night" to find that Conrad has double-crossed Duryea, mortally wounding him.
+Conrad demands Mason take the stack of bills out of the leather bag.
 Stack after stack, Mason complies.
-But a surprise awaits Conrad with a bullet out the bottom of the bag.
-Mason and Toren meet in the pouring rain and happily embrace.
+But a surprise awaits Conrad with a bullet through the bottom of the bag.
+Toren rushes to meet Mason in the pouring rain and they embrace.
 With great relief, he confesses, “I really thought my number was up today.”
 Never say that at the end of a predictable film noir.
 Let us just say he should have looked in both directions when crossing that one-way street.